-At the World Economic Forum (2008-2011) I frequently dealt with top-level government officials at Forum events such as the Annual Meeting in Davos.
-I also worked closely with representatives from Qatar, Switzerland, Tanzania, and Singapore, which were the patron countries of the Global Redesign Initiative.
+At the World Economic Forum (2008-2011), I frequently dealt with top-level government officials at Forum events such as the Annual Meeting in Davos.
+I also worked closely with representatives from Qatar, Switzerland, Tanzania, and Singapore, the patron countries of the Global Redesign Initiative.

 I also teach a course, Business Diplomacy, that deals with public affairs and government relations.

-I’m part of the German Foreign Ministry’s experts’ roster for civilian personnel in peace operations and election observation and have served as an election observer for the OSCE in Kyrgyzstan and Azerbaijan.
+I’m part of the German Foreign Ministry’s experts’ roster for civilian personnel in peace operations and election observation.
+I have served as an election observer for the OSCE in Kyrgyzstan and Azerbaijan.